AI Application Gives Users Real-Time Feedback on the Level of Peace in the Social Media Videos They Watch: Results: news data

 The per-article Capstone evaluation shows that the original CNN transfers slightly better than the revised CNN and performs comparably to the feed-forward network.
 A likely reason is that the original convolutional design, without the added pooling layer, retains fine-grained local patterns—short semantic or tonal cues that may remain stable across domains.
 The feed-forward network, meanwhile, leverages global relationships across all embedding dimensions.
 Overall, the strong performance across models indicates that peace-related linguistic markers exist at multiple levels of representation and can be effectively captured by both convolutional and fully connected architectures. \\

-\subsubsection{Cross-Domain Generalization to YouTube Transcripts}
+\subsubsection{Cross-domain generalization to YouTube transcripts}

 To explore whether the trained models could generalize beyond formal written text, they were applied to a smaller dataset of 22 YouTube transcripts drawn from five major news organizations: \textit{The New York Times}, \textit{CNN}, \textit{NBC}, \textit{The Washington Post}, and \textit{Breitbart News}.
 However, when evaluated on this dataset, all networks exhibited severe overgeneralization, classifying 95–100\% of the videos as “high-peace.”
 This outcome suggests a transfer failure from written to spoken media.

+That result may imply that written text from online news sources is different from the transcribed text of spoken online news sources.
 The linguistic characteristics of video journalism differ substantially from print media—not only in syntax and register but also in the use of immediacy, narrative framing, and emotional activation.
 Video transcripts often include conversational fillers, hesitations, and speaker attributions that are absent from formal writing.
 These stylistic and pragmatic differences likely disrupted the networks’ ability to apply the same semantic cues used to identify peace-related language in articles.
 This finding motivated our subsequent use of emotion-based and large language model (LLM) techniques to better capture nuanced indicators of peace in multimodal and social media contexts. \\

-\section{Results: YouTube Data}
+\section{Results: YouTube data}

-The AI models that we used are shown in Fig. \ref{fig:corr}, we compared the predicted values from those models analysis of the transcripts of YouTube videos with those reported by our human coders on five social dimensions.
+The AI models that we used are shown in Table \ref{tab:LLMs}.
+We compared the predicted values from those models analysis of the transcripts of YouTube videos with those reported by our human coders on five social dimensions.

-\textbf{Summary of YouTube Results} As shown in Fig. \ref{fig:corr}, the values of compassion---contempt predicted by the models, such as Google's GoEmotions, based on the valence of individual words, even if enhanced by the transformer RoBERTa, were only weakly correlated, $r \approx 0.18$, with those of our human coders.
-As we gave that social dimension the highest priority in our first designs of MirrorMirror, we then explored the use of LLMs.
+\textbf{Summary of YouTube results} Fig. \ref{fig:corr}, shows the Pearson correlation coefficients between each of the models and the human coders for the values of compassion---contempt.
+(We followed the convention in these correlation ``heat maps'' using the Pearson correlation coefficient, $r$, which can be either negative or positive, to indicate negative or positive correlations between variables.
+To indicate the statistical strength of these correlations in the text, we used the appropriate statistical measure, $r^2$, which is the explained variance divided by the total variance.)
+The sentiment models, such as Google's GoEmotions, based on the valence of individual words, even if enhanced by the transformer RoBERTa, were only weakly correlated, $r ^2\approx 0.03$, with those of our human coders.
+As we gave that social dimension the highest priority in our first designs of BAIT, we then explored the use of LLMs.